 Bunting is a fun way to decorate kids rooms, market stalls and tables at craft fairs.
-And what garden wedding would be complete without pretty vintage looking bunting in the background.
-You can learn how to make bunting with this great tutorial that includes free printable templates for 3 shapes.
+And what garden wedding would be complete without pretty vintage looking bunting in the background?
+You can learn how to make bunting with this great tutorial that includes a free printable bunting template for 3 shapes.

-Because the bunting created in this tutorial is stitched and double sided, it can be washed at put away for future use.
+Because the bunting created in this tutorial is stitched and double-sided, it can be washed and put away for future use.

 How to Make Bunting: Supplies

 - Fabric – Cotton fabric will always look crisp and nice.
 Check your scrap basket for all your leftover pieces and make your bunting cheaply!
 Make colorful choices – using several coordinating fabrics looks great.

 - 1/2 inch (12mm) double fold bias tape (how to make double fold bias) or 1 inch (5cm) wide ribbon.
 Cotton twill tape can also be a very economical choice when you have to make large amounts of bunting.